 I had to squeeze this one in!
 Blogging is a great way to not only preserve travel memories but also share them.

 In my case, I feel it also helps to organize my thoughts and moments and truly remember my travels.
-In a way, it’s like I’m travelling again.
+In a way, it’s like I’m traveling again.

 There are some cons to this – there is a lot of work involved in blogging if you want to take it seriously – but definitely worth a try!